 The best way to learn astrology is to study your own birth chart, and the birth charts of the people in your life.
 Many charts, especially those of the people closest to you, may not make a lot of sense to you at first, and that’s okay.
 They will make more sense in time.
 Just keep reading charts, learning, and observing.

 Eventually, you’ll move on to in-depth topics, like aspects, transits, progressions and composite charts.
 You’ll start comparing your chart to other people’s and learning the energetics of relationships.
 Still, don’t stop reviewing the basics: planets, signs, and houses.
 Every one of these symbols has multiple layers of meaning.
 The more you know, the better chart reader you will be.

 If you want to get good at reading charts, you have to practice.
 It’s like riding a bike– the more you do it, the more natural it becomes.

-Most astrology enthusiasts love to gab about their craft.
+Most astrology enthusiasts love to gather, share, and learn about their craft.
 Find someone to “talk shop” with.
 Attend a lecture at your local NCGR or other astrological organization (there are lots).
 If you’re not lucky enough to have an astrology group in your area, join one of the many communities online where people gather and discuss astrology at all levels.